 Tiny Babies, Big Risk

-Clothing is the first line of defense against skin cancer, and dressing babies in lightweight clothing that covers the arms and legs is a great first sun protection step.
-Add on a wide-brimmed hat that covers the baby’s face, neck and ears — putting a child in a hat during their first few months will help them get used to having one on.
+Clothing is the first line of defense against skin cancer, and dressing babies in lightweight clothing that covers their arms and legs is a great first sun protection step.
+Then add on a wide-brimmed hat that covers the baby’s face, neck and ears — putting a child in a hat during their first few months will help them get used to having one on.
 (Bonus: they’ll look super cute!)
 When you’re on the move, use a stroller with a sun-protective cover and do your best to schedule walks before 10 AM and after 4 PM, avoiding strong midday sun.
 While traveling in the car, try a removable mesh window shield to block sunlight from reaching your little one.
 Yes, some damaging rays penetrate glass.

 No matter what, never allow a baby to get a sunburn.
 In infants, sunburns can be a medical emergency, with the potential to cause fever, dehydration, blisters and chills.